Private Student Loan Forgiveness: What Is It & How Does It Work?

 Do lenders forgive private student loans?
 Unfortunately, that almost never happens.

-However, many do offer student loan deferment or forbearance options for borrowers facing financial hardship.
+However, many do offer student loan deferment or forbearance options for private student loan borrowers facing financial hardship.
 Interest typically accrues during these periods, regardless of whether the borrower is making payments.

-Read your loan contract or disclosure statement for your loan, which contains information about terms, rates, fees, and penalties.
+Read your loan contract or disclosure statement, which contains information about terms, rates, fees, and penalties.
 Here, you’ll find information related to any hardship programs offered by the lender.
 You can also reach out directly and ask about your options.

 Whatever you do, don’t miss a payment.
 Contact your lender immediately if you’re facing a hardship that will prevent you from making payments on time and in full.
 After a default on a private student loan, which can happen quickly, private lenders may hire a collection agency or file a lawsuit.